Overview

 - Practise measuring and drawing angles of incidence and reflection, then move on to image

-questions where students predict the image position before drawing it.
+questions where you predict the image position before drawing it.

 - Finish with a mix of quick diagram checks and one written explanation of why the mirror image is